putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 He also noticed that one of his at-ease soldiers was a little too at-ease.

-“Trooper BR-682, you’re an Empire trooper.
+“Trooper FD-472, you’re an Imperial trooper.
 Let’s look like one.”
+The trooper had been staring upward, seemingly entranced at the ghostly outline of the Death Star hanging low in the Endor sky.
+It almost seemed reachable.

+"Sir, sorry, sir.
+It won't happen again, sir" he said, shifting to attention and then shifting to at-ease as the squad leader glared at him.

+"No apologies.
+Just follow orders."

+"Sir, yes, sir."

+The squad leader turned his gaze elsewhere. *New recruits.
+Always the same."*

-The squad leader also began to consider what this planet was all about.
+The squad leader began to consider what this moon was all about.
+He gave little thought to the scenery beyond what he and his men might be facing here.
 The landing pad towered so tall over a clearing that it dwarfed even the giant trees that surrounded it.
-These ancient behemoths stretched off into the distance, but their tops nearest the landing platform had been scorched and burned away by shuttle exhaust.
-But beyond, as far at the squad leader’s eyes could see, was a sea of green treetops swaying in the breeze.
+These ancient behemoths stretched off into the distance.
+Treetops nearest the landing platform had been scorched and burned away by comings and goings of countless shuttles.
+But beyond, as far at the squad leader’s eyes could see, stretched a sea of green treetops swaying in the breeze.
 What was beneath was unknown.
-The endless vista gave up none of its secrets.

-Above them in the sky was the outline of the Death Star under construction.
-It hung so low that it almost seemed reachable.
-That was where they were supposed to be, where their orders said they were going, the squad leader thought.
-Yet they were here.
-Waiting for … something.
+Not the best situation, to be sure.
+He'd seen worse.
+Been in far worse.
+If the squad leader was anything, he was a trooper who had long defied the odds.
+A squad coming back with fewer troopers was not uncommon.
+Leaders like him had survived this brutal attrition -- often by chance.
+He'd been in -- what -- dozens of firefights.
+More than once he'd been the only to return.
+Luck had kept him alive, but staying alive had honed his instincts.

+He looked at his assembled squad.
+They looked like any other group he'd led.
+He'd rarely even seen them with their helmets off.
+Maybe it was for the best.
+Still, he wanted to see every one of them come back.
+He always did.
+But he knew the odds.

 “Where’s your leff-tenant?” a posh accent of an upperclass Imperial officer asked out of nowhere.
 The squad leader realized that an officer had emerged from an elevator just next to the shuttle and was advancing their way.
 The squad snapped to attention.

-“Sir, he went down that ladder over there, sir!” the squad leader answered.
+“Sir, he went down that ladder over there, sir!” the squad member answered.

-“Why didn’t he take the elevator?”
+“Why didn’t he take the lift?”

 “Sir, I’m not able to answer that, sir!”

-The General’s eyes traveled up and down the line of assembled troopers to the left of the squad leader.
+The General’s eyes traveled up and down the line of assembled troopers.
 Their armor gleamed in the sunlight.
-Not only it was new, but the troopers had spent endless hours polishing it in training.
-The squad leader took great pride in maintaining his armor.
-But after years of service, his looked downright shabby next to them.
+Not only was it new, but the troopers had spent endless hours polishing it in training.
+His eyes lit on the squad leader a stocky, bullet-shaped man.
+His armor, gleaming but  betraying his years of service -- strained to contain the sinewy bulk beneath -- like one-and-a-half men next to young troopers who made up the squad.

 “A fresh squad I see.”

 “Sir, yes, sir!
 A week out of training.
-They serve the Emperor with pride, sir!”
+They serve the Emperor with pride, sir!," the squad leader said.
+The general was surprised that a reedy, gentle voice came out of such a hulking presence.
+His accent suggested an Outer Rim world.

-“Yes, I’m sure they will,” he said, with a slight note of disdain in his voice.
+“Yes, I’m sure they will,” he said, with a slight note of disinterest in his voice.

 “I don’t have time to wait for junior officers,” the general said almost to no one.
 “Your orders have been changed.
 Tell your officer that these come directly from Lord Vader by order of the Emperor himself.”